Backiscute/config-parser/README.md

 ```
 ### NOTE
 > If you're using the `folders` option to load your files and need a custom parser, you must add each file manually to the `files` option instead.
+## Listen to chokidar events
+You can listen to chokidar events by passing the events to the events property, more info in the `events` option below.
 ## Options
 ### ConfigParserOptions
 - `hotReload`?: `boolean` - Whether or not to watch the files for changes using [chokidar](https://www.npmjs.com/package/chokidar) and reload them once they change.
 Defaults to `true`.